-- 1. an assessment of the significance of the heritage asset including any contribution made by its setting is submitted with the application; - 2. the proposal does not significantly affect the special interest and characteristics of the building; - 3. the building is of adequate size to be converted to residential use without the need for extensions or alterations which would have a significant adverse effect on the character of the building; - 4. the design and the materials used for both the building and its setting including boundaries maintain or enhance the form, character and setting of the building; - 5. adequate access and appropriate car parking can be provided.
+- 1. the proposal represents the optimal viable use of the heritage asset; - 2. an assessment of the significance of the heritage asset including any contribution made by its setting is submitted with the application; - 3. the proposal does not significantly adversely affect the special interest and characteristics of the building; - the building is of adequate size to be converted to residential use without the need for extensions or alterations which would have a significant adverse effect on the character of the building; - 5. the design and the materials used for both the building and its setting including boundaries maintain or enhance the form, character and setting of the building; - 6. adequate access and appropriate car parking can be provided.